arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 dns-sd -B _sftp-ssh._tcp local
 ```

-Alternatively, you can use a software called "_Discovery_", which is available [here](https://apps.apple.com/it/app/discovery-dns-sd-browser/id1381004916?l=en&mt=12).
+Alternatively, you can use a software called *Discovery*, which is available [here](https://apps.apple.com/it/app/discovery-dns-sd-browser/id1381004916?l=en&mt=12).

 #### Using Software With GUI

 The SSH session can be initialized using third-party software with a Graphical User Interface (GUI) for easy access.
-An example is a software called "_Bonjour Browser_", which can be downloaded [here](https://hobbyistsoftware.com/bonjourbrowser).
+An example is a software called *Bonjour Browser*, which can be downloaded [here](https://hobbyistsoftware.com/bonjourbrowser).

 ![SSH Services Availability Discovery with GUI](assets/ssh-x8-bonjour.png "SSH Services Availability Discovery with GUI")

 This software simplifies browsing SSH services on the local network advertised over mDNS using a GUI.
 The image above, for example, shows all available services on the network, including those for the Portenta X8.
 You can retrieve the IP address information by simply clicking on a service item.

-Once the information is verified, you can use that data with software such as [_PuTTY_](https://www.putty.org/). _PuTTY_ is a free and open-source terminal emulator, serial console, and network file transfer application.
-It supports several network protocols, including _SSH (Secure Shell)_ and _SFTP (SSH File Transfer Protocol)_.
+Once the information is verified, you can use that data with software such as [*PuTTY*](https://www.putty.org/). *PuTTY* is a free and open-source terminal emulator, serial console, and network file transfer application.
+It supports several network protocols, including *SSH (Secure Shell)* and *SFTP (SSH File Transfer Protocol)*.

 ![Portenta X8 SSH Session with PuTTY - Setup](assets/ssh-x8-putty.png "Portenta X8 SSH Session with PuTTY - Setup")